priyanshoon/stemcms/README.md

-# STEM_CMS
+# StemCMS

+**Project is under development**

-This is headless CMS for stem people.
+This is headless CMS for people in STEM (Science, Technology, Engineering, Mathematics).